Site of the John and Mary Jones House

 The Site of the John and Mary Jones House is a historic location in Chicago at the "Southwest corner of W. 9th St. and S. Plymouth Ct" in South Loop.

 The John and Mary Jones House served as a "station" on the Underground Railroad to help fugitive slaves find freedom in the years before the abolition of slavery in the United States.

 It was designated as a Chicago Landmark on May 26, 2004.
-The house was demolished over a century ago, and the site is currently a Chicago Park District green space named Dearborn Park.
+The couple lived in a house at this site from 1857 until 1872.
+The house was demolished by the 1880s, and the site is currently a Chicago Park District green space named Dearborn Park.

 Historical background

 John Jones and his wife Mary Jones were central figures of the abolitionist movement in Chicago, led early struggles to achieve civil rights for Blacks and were involved in local and state politics (including John Jones having been the first African-American to hold elected office in Illinois as a member of the Cook County Board of Commissioners.)